Former Students

 - Christopher Mark, Ph.D., Assistant Professor, Salem State University

-- Kevin Montes, Ph.D., Assistant Professor, California State University Dominguez Hills
+- Kevin Montes, Ph.D., Associate Professor, California State University Dominguez Hills

-- Karyn Plumm, Ph.D., Vice Provost for Student Success, University of North Dakota
+- Karyn Plumm, Ph.D., Vice Provost for Undergraduate Studies and Student Success, University of North Dakota

-- Dmitri Poltavski, Ph.D., Associate Professor, University of North Dakota
+- Dmitri Poltavski, Ph.D., Professor, University of North Dakota

 - Lindsay Ross-Stewart, Ph.D., Associate Professor, Southern Illinois University Edwardsville